 New Philadelphia is a medium-sized city located in the state of Ohio.
 With a population of 17,484 people and four constituent neighborhoods, New Philadelphia is the 109th largest community in Ohio.
-Much of the housing stock in New Philadelphia was built prior to World War II, making it one of the older and more historic cities in the country.
+New Philadelphia has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, New Philadelphia is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, New Philadelphia is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in New Philadelphia who work in office and administrative support (13.98%), sales jobs (9.26%), and management occupations (8.02%).
+Overall, New Philadelphia is a city of sales and office workers, service providers, and production and manufacturing workers.
+There are especially a lot of people living in New Philadelphia who work in office and administrative support (14.02%), sales jobs (8.97%), and food service (8.58%).

 The people who call New Philadelphia home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of New Philadelphia residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in New Philadelphia include Irish, Italian, English, and Swiss.

 The most common language spoken in New Philadelphia is English.
-Other important languages spoken here include Spanish and Greek.
+Other important languages spoken here include Spanish and German.